-In total, Members passed 55 pieces of legislation.
+In total, as Members you passed 55 pieces of legislation.

 Improving the Health and Safety of Newfoundlanders and Labradorians

 There is no greater priority than the health and safety of residents and communities.
 That importance was consistently highlighted during the session.